 Depending on the exact license violation--and on how many prior DUI and/or suspended license violations you have suffered--the judge may order you to install an IID for one (1) to three (3) years.11

-IID as condition of restricted license
+IID as a condition of a restricted license

 If you are a repeat DUI offender and wish to obtain a restricted driver's license, the California DMV will require you to install an IID as well.12 A restricted license allows you to drive to/from work, school, or a court-ordered alcohol program while your driver's license is otherwise suspended or revoked.
+Note that starting in 2019, judges are usually willing to let DUI defendant drive anywhere as long as they have an IID installed in the car for a predetermined period of time.

 On average, the cost of a California IID is about $2.50 per day.
 Some companies additionally charge around $75-$100 for installation.
 You may also be required to pay fees for maintenance and calibration of your ignition interlock device.